Please note this blog has recently been updated.

-Side effects of Mirena coil removal
+Mirena coil removal side effects

 Depending on your reason for having the Mirena coil removed and whether you switch to another contraceptive method, you may experience symptoms associated with a return of your normal menstrual cycle, which could include symptoms of premenstrual syndrome (PMS), or other underlying conditions previously masked by the action of the Mirena coil.
 It is possible this may explain many of the varied symptoms some women report after Mirena coil removal.
 If you are concerned about the symptoms you are experiencing, or are worried about your health, please speak to your GP.

 Check out our Mirena coil reviews to read about women’s experiences of having the Mirena coil removed.

 Reviewed and edited on 15/12/2020 in line with our content policy.